Nashville-Public-Library/misc/README.md

 We run most of these scripts via WireReady (WR).
 - The "Run" command in WR defaults to running from a different directory AND a different drive letter.
 This causes confusion.
 - WR also does not run `.py` files by default.
-For this reason and more, we do not run `.py` files directly from WR.
+- For these reasons and more, we do not run `.py` files directly from WR.
 - Instead, we tell WR to run a Batch script (`.bat` file) which in turn will run the Python script (`.py` file).
 - The batch script ensures we CD to the correct directory.
 - Ensure the Batch & Python scripts are in the same directory.
 - A sample `.bat` file (`Example.bat`) is inlcuded in this repo.

-It is quite helpful if none of your files contain spaces.
-If so, the FFmpeg commands need to be changed.
+It's best to avoid spaces in filenames.
+If your audio filenames have spaces in them, the FFmpeg commands will need to be changed.

 ---